5 MARS Road, located between RIC and RITC buildings

 ENMU-R provides programs, which can be attended on a voluntary basis by students and staff at the beginning of each semester.
 Topics included in these programs are rape, acquaintance rape, and other forcible or non-forcible sex offenses.
 The meeting places and times will be posted on the public bulletin board.

-ENMU-R officials will NOT tolerate sexual activities of any type, either by staff or students and will take all steps to support the criminal prosecution of persons involved in these types of activities.
+ENMU-R officials will NOT tolerate sexual assaults of any type, either by staff or students and will take all steps to support the criminal prosecution of persons involved in these types of activities.
 However, should any incident of sexual assault occur on campus, these procedures should be followed:

 Immediately notify Campus Security.
 The Director of Campus Security will notify the proper law enforcement agencies with the strictest confidentiality.
 If this is an emergency situation, call 911.
 Do not disturb the crime scene.
 Evidence is very fragile, and will be collected by trained evidence technicians.
 DO NOT change clothing or shower.
 Valuable evidence can be collected and its integrity must be maintained.
 The Director of Campus Security will notify the appropriate members of ENMU-R Administration.
 The ENMU-R Administration wishes to maintain a safe campus environment and is concerned about the welfare of all members of the campus community.
 Should a member become a victim of a sexual assault, every resource will be utilized to insure the victim receives immediate assistance, as well as follow-up counseling and attention.